Cammy: Street Fighter games

 Cammy is again featured in Street Fighter IV.
 Set after the events of Street Fighter II (but before Street Fighter III), it depicts Cammy as having come to terms with her past as a brainwashed super soldier from Shadaloo and is now embarking a new mission with her Delta Red comrades (which include Commander Watson, Matthew McCoy, Colonel Wolfman, 1st Lieutenant Luwanda, and George Ginzu).
 This is the first time since the Street Fighter II era that Cammy has appeared in her Delta Red depiction as opposed to her Shadaloo depiction, and also the very first time in which she actually speaks with an English accent as per Cammy's birthplace being officially listed as Britain.
 However, due to her nature as a clone of Bison, this might not be her true place of origin.
 In her ending in this game, she destroys the BLECE data, believing the project to be what Bison had used to brainwash her in the first place.
 In the update Super Street Fighter IV, Cammy still remembers her time as a "doll" and affectionately refers to the "Dolls" as her sisters, vowing to rescue them from Shadaloo.
 Her penultimate, "rival" fight is against newcomer Juri, on whom Cammy swears revenge for her ill actions towards the "dolls", only for Juri to counter the accusation by bringing up Cammy's dark past.
 In her new ending, Cammy consoles a recovering former "doll" (Juni from Street Fighter Alpha 3); this new ending establishes the fact that she is recovering her memories, or at least trying to atone for the things she did in the past.
 In Ultra Street Fighter IV, Decapre, an early result of the Shadaloo cloning experiments that created Cammy, appears as a playable character.
-Cammy returned in Street Fighter V.
+Cammy returned in Street Fighter V, where Cammy is able to rescue Decapre, who then join her after being freed from the brainwashing, and the other remaining Dolls during a final war against Shadaloo.
+However, as confirmed in Street Fighter 6, where Cammy returns to investigate the connection between Amnesia's first attack at Nayshall and the remnants of Shadaloo's whereabouts, the death of her fellow former "doll", Marz saddens her and the other surviving "dolls".